 6.Bo Yan, Krzysztof Janowicz, Gengchen Mai, Song Gao.
-Reasoning About Place Type Similarity and Relatedness by Learning Embeddings From Augmented Spatial Contexts, In: Proceedings of the 25th International Conference on Advances in Ge-ographic Information Systems (ACM SIGSPATIAL 2017), November 7 - 10, 2017, Redondo Beach, California, USA.
+From ITDL to Place2Vec -- Reasoning About Place Type Similarity and Relatedness by Learning Embeddings From Augmented Spatial Contexts, In: Proceedings of the 25th International Conference on Advances in Ge-ographic Information Systems (ACM SIGSPATIAL 2017), November 7 - 10, 2017, Redondo Beach, California, USA.
 (Full paper accepted)

 5.Blake Regalia, Krzysztof Janowicz, Gengchen Mai.
 Phuzzy.link: A SPARQL-Powered Client-Sided Extensible Semantic Web Browser, In: Proceedings of 3rd International Workshop on Visualization and Interaction for Ontologies and Linked Data (VOILA2017) co-located with ISWC 2017, October 22, 2017, Vienna, Austria.
 (Full paper accepted)